akabanov/sneaky_bird_apps_template/README.md

 ## Application icon

-In order to change the app launch icon, create a master png icon, 1024 x 1024 px, save it as `assets/dev/master_app_icon.png`, and run:
+To change the app launch icon, create icons for production, staging and dev versions of the app, save them as `assets/dev/app_icon.{flavour}.png` and run:

 ```shell
 # load project environment